 Texas awards the most Doctors degree research scholarships in Geology/Earth Science, General of all US states with 53 degrees being awarded last year.
 Students wanting to major in Geology/Earth Science, General can expect about 56% percent of their fellow classmates to be men and 44% percent to be women.
 The majority students graduating in this field earn a Bachelors degree.
 The average starting salary for an undergraduate degree in Geology/Earth Science, General is $44,800.

-If you want to major in Geology/Earth Science, General, then you should consider applying to Columbia University in the City of New York!
-This institution grants approximately 21 degrees at the Doctors degree research scholarship level in Geology/Earth Science, General every year.
+If you want to major in Geology/Earth Science, General, then you should consider applying to California Institute of Technology!
+This institution grants approximately 7 degrees at the Doctors degree research scholarship level in Geology/Earth Science, General every year.

 For Geology/Earth Science, General majors, some of the most in demand jobs include Natural Sciences Managers, Atmospheric, Earth, Marine, and Space Sciences Teachers, Postsecondary and Geoscientists, Except Hydrologists and Geographers.
 Not only that, Geology/Earth Science, General graduates may land a high salary job, such as Natural Sciences Managers or Atmospheric, Earth, Marine, and Space Sciences Teachers, Postsecondary.